lpereira/blotest/blog/html/_sources/2018/02/01/more_on_string_switch_in_c.rst.txt

 ==========================

-Talking about uncommon programming tricks the other day, the subject of switching on strings in C came to be.
-If you follow this blog, you know it's something actually possible to do with a little bit of ingenuity; in fact, it's one of the things that I use in Lwan to parse the HTTP requests.
+Talking about uncommon programming tricks the other day, the subject of switching on strings in C appeared on the table.

+If you follow this blog, you know it's something `actually possible to do with a little bit of ingenuity
+</posts/2012/08/09/string_switch_in_c.html>`_; in fact, it's one of the
+things that I use in Lwan to parse the HTTP requests.
 I didn't spend too much time in that blog post to explain why it is faster, so I'm rectifying this now.

 In order to understand why it's so fast, let me step aside for a moment and show a function every C programmer should be able to write: ``strlen()``.